Day of the Dead

 Candles or candles:

-They should be white in color and symbolize the purity of the deceased.
-The light helps souls to find their home and to return to the afterlife.
+They must be white and symbolize the purity of the deceased.
+The light helps souls find their home and return to the afterlife.

 Sugar skulls:

-They represent the deceased, that is why they must to wear their name on their foreheads.
+They represent the deceased, which is why they must bear their name on the forehead.

 Photographs: